Avoid technical bankruptcy: strategies to start paying off your technical debt

 Way too often, this seems to be the path companies take when faced with crushing technical debt.
 Just throw the baby out with the bathwater and start over!
 We know companies that do this every two to three years.
 In fact, we know one company that burned down its Salesforce instance twice in two years.
 Agencies and systems integrators love this option because it means lots of consulting services to get this heavy lifting done.

-This option is very expensive, unbelievably disruptive, and in most cases, absolute overkill.
+This technical debt solution is very expensive, unbelievably disruptive, and in most cases, absolute overkill.
 It’s like Tom chasing Jerry with a 10-ton sledgehammer.
 What makes this approach even worse is that the company often maintains the same poor practices/processes/architectures that built up the debt in the first place, so the same scene just plays out over and over again.

 Minimize the Number of Moving Parts